4D Biomaterials is the trading name of 4D Medicine Ltd, a company that was spun out from the Universities of Birmingham and Warwick in April 2020.

 Ultimately, the aim is to build a substantial business, supplying liquid resins and 3-D printed components to medical device manufacturers and medical practitioners across the UK, EU and USA.

-The next investment opportunity will be a Series A round in Spring/Summer 2021 in which we plan to raise at least £1m.
+The next investment opportunity will be a seed round in Spring 2021 in which we plan to raise at least £1m.